-Equal Ranking Instrument means any instrument issued for the purposes of, and referable to, the business of the Statutory Fund that ranks in a Winding-Up of the Issuer as the most junior claim in the Winding-Up of the Issuer ranking senior to Junior Ranking Instruments and incudes (without limitation) instruments issued by the Issuer after 1 January 2013 as Relevant Tier 2 Capital Instruments.
+Equal Ranking Instrument means any instrument issued for the purposes of, and referable to, the business of the Statutory Fund that ranks in a Winding-Up of the Issuer as the most junior claim in the Winding-Up of the Issuer ranking senior to Junior Ranking Instruments and incudes (without limitation) instruments issued by the Issuer after 1 January 2013 as Relevant Tier 2 Capital Instruments issued for the purposes or, and referable to, the business of the Statutory Fund.

-Event of Default has the meaning given in Condition 12.1.
+Event of Default has the meaning given in Condition 11.1.